-Walking Football is a small-sided ball game created in 2011, and is much like you would have experienced playing a 5-a-side game only at a slower pace.
-The main differences, and the most challenging to overcome if you have played football, is that neither contact nor running is allowed.
-The game was designed for over 50s, but due to the physical and mental benefits has been adopted more widely.
-At AFC Totton we have men and women participating in walking football aged from mid-50s up to early 80s.
+Walking Football is a small-sided version of the game, created in 2011.
+It is much like you would have experienced playing 5-a-side, but at a slower pace.
+The main differences - and the most challenging to overcome if you have played football - is that neither physical contact nor running are allowed.

 The rules have evolved as the popularity of the sport has rocketed leading to the formation of leagues, national and international competitions.

 The main rules are: